-In this guide, we outline whether landfills might be good or bad for the environment specifically.
+In the guide below, we discuss whether landfills are good or bad specifically for the environment.

 Summary – Are Landfills Good or Bad For The Environment?

-Organic matter decomposing in landfills for example might emit methane and carbon dioxide – both greenhouse gases.
+Organic matter decomposing in landfills might emit methane and carbon dioxide – both greenhouse gases.

 How Landfills Might Be Good For The Environment

-Landfills provide a way to isolate materials from the environment in one place
+– Landfills provide a way to isolate materials away from the environment in one location

-Landfills provide a way to dispose of and contain waste which can’t be recycled or handled with another waste management option
+– Landfills provide a way to manage waste which can’t be recycled, or isn’t suitable for incineration or composting